slackboxster/slackboxster.github.io/gencyber2017/lesson.md

 If you already know how to use the command line, you should learn scripting.
 Scripting unleashes the true power of linux and its command line.
 You can learn more about that from [a different tutorial on the site](http://linuxcommand.org/lc3_writing_shell_scripts.php).

+You can make your scripts even more useful with scheduling.
+Here's [an article on cron](http://www.unixgeeks.org/security/newbie/unix/cron-1.html)

 For the adventurous: I love using vim.
 If you are bored and want a really cool challenge, learn vim.
 Try [this vim tutorial to get started](http://www.openvim.com/).